Cliff Roberts

-Clifford Ubert Roberts, Jr. (born 1933 or 1934) was a professional American football player who played offensive lineman for one season for the Oakland Raiders.
+Clifford Ubert Roberts Jr. (born 1933 or 1934) was an American professional football player who was an offensive lineman for one season for the Oakland Raiders.
 He was born in Philadelphia and was a sergeant in the United States Marine Corps, having served upon his graduation from high school.
 He studied radio and television at the University of Illinois, where he also played college football.